theoffricial/blog/apps/unicop/docs/testing/unit/intro.md

   author: Ofri Peretz
 ---

-# What you can find here 🧐
+# What Is In Here 🚀

+Personally I feel for a long time, that people discuss a lot about testing in general, and unit tests specifically, but almost never well organized, understood or done.

-Personally I feel, that the unit tests and testing in general is discussed a lot but not well organized, Here I tried to give answers to all the theory questions, tips, and also how jest in which I use on a daily basis really work.
+Here I tried to give answers to all the theory questions, tips, and also how jest in which I use on a daily basis really work.

 Testing is a huge topic, and frameworks like `jest` aren't just "another library" it is a whole new world.